 1. Not filling out the FAFSA

-2. Not Including a School Code
+2. Forgetting your School Code

 The FAFSA form provides your financial information to schools, but it can’t do so if you haven’t named the schools you're considering.
 Include all the schools you're applying to, up to the ten school limit.
-List schools from your state first, in case your state cares about the order of their placement on your FAFSA application.
-If school choices change after you fill out the form, simply log back on to add or delete schools.
+You can look up the codes for your schools here.

 3. Closing the confirmation page before reading it